Compliance Training Program: A 5-Step-by-step Guide in 2024

 Another helpful source for you is internal or external subject matter experts (SMEs).
 Besides providing precise information, they will also advise you on which requirements are important in your business operation.

-Step 3: Map the point of impacts
+Step 3: Map the Point of Impact

 Now you have lots of information related to the compliance training topic.
 But do not include all in your training program, as it unnecessarily makes the training too big.
+Instead, focus and pick up the pieces of content that have business impacts, for example:

 • Sectors of legal or business risks